fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 :zephyr_file:`boards/nordic/msensedk/dts/nrf9160`.
 They can serve as examples of how to configure and use the above routings.
-You can also include them from respective devicetree overlay files in your applications to conveniently configure the signal routing between nRF9160 and nRF52840 on the nRF9160 DK.
+You can also include them from respective devicetree overlay files in your applications to conveniently configure the signal routing between nRF9160 and nRF52840 on the msense DK.
 For example, to use ``uart1`` on both these chips for communication between them, add the following line in the overlays for applications on both sides, nRF52840: